hyunstar11/hyunstar11/README.md

 ---

 Welcome to my GitHub!
-I'm **Andrew (Kyu Hyun) Leem**, a Master’s student in Machine Learning & Data Science at Northwestern University with prior experience as a Data Scientist and AI Intern.
+I'm **Andrew Leem**, a Master’s student in Machine Learning & Data Science at Northwestern University with prior experience as a Data Scientist and AI Intern.
 My work spans **AI innovation in retail and beverage distribution, customer segmentation, recommender systems, and GenAI pipelines**.
 I’m passionate about building machine learning solutions that not only deliver business value but also scale seamlessly in production environments.

 ---